CloudTrail concepts - Amazon CloudTrail

 S3 Outposts AWS::S3Outposts::Object

-Amazon SageMaker API activity on feature stores.
+Amazon SageMaker AI API activity on feature stores.

-SageMaker feature store AWS::SageMaker::FeatureGroup
+SageMaker AI feature store AWS::SageMaker::FeatureGroup

-SageMaker metrics experiment trial component AWS::SageMaker::ExperimentTrialComponent
+SageMaker AI metrics experiment trial component AWS::SageMaker::ExperimentTrialComponent

 Amazon SNS